Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test5_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 4/5
+### Informed Clues: 3/5
-**Very Good - Exceeds expectations**
+**Good - Meets requirements**

-The informed clues are specific and distinct, guiding players towards 'video game' without using any words from the answer.
-'Virtual landscapes' and 'control a character' are very strong indicators.
-'Strategic thinking and skillful execution' also points well to many genres.
-They are clear but not overly simplistic, requiring some thought.
+Most clues are highly specific and offer distinct angles (e.g., 'console or computer,' 'interactive digital entertainment,' 'dynamic gameplay').
+However, two clues use 'game' or 'gameplay,' which are direct contaminations from the answer 'video game,' violating the criteria of not using words from the answer itself.
+This reduces the challenge and specificity score.

 ✅ Strengths:
 - Generally specific and relate to correct answer